SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 #### Q37.
 Which of the following options is important to consider when selecting a tool to manage incidents?
 - a) Incidents should be able to auto resolve.
-- b) The tool should be available to all users in the organization.
+- b) The tool should be available to all users in the organisation.
 - c) The tool should exclusively be used by the Service Desk to ensure accuracy.
 - d) The tool should provide links to related configuration items, changes, problems, known errors, and other knowledge.
 <details>Answer: d</details>